Skip to content

 Already use ClaudeStart with Claude Code and create a short CLAUDE.md.

-Want to compare themRead Codex vs Claude Code vs Gemini CLI after trying one small task.
+Want to compare themRead Codex vs Claude Code vs Gemini CLI vs agy after trying one small task.

 1. Choose one tool.
-Do not start with all three at once.
+Do not start with all four at once.

 2. Use a real Git repository, preferably one where mistakes are cheap.